matthayes/anki_cloze_anything/README.md

 You can also modify the cloze field without using the `[...]` button.
 The plugin monitors changes and identifies patterns like `((c1::text))`.
 It makes the corresponding cloze fields to be either empty or contain `1` depending on the presence of cloze deletions.
 For example, if you fill in `ExpressionCloze` with `((c1::Ik)) ((c2::heb)) ((c3::honger)).` then it will fill in `1` for each of `ExpressionCloze1`, `ExpressionCloze2`, and `ExpressionCloze3`.
 If you edit it to become `((c1::Ik)) ((c2::heb)) honger.` then it will make `ExpressionCloze3` empty.

+### Menu Actions

+The plugin adds two actions in the browser under Edit -> Cloze Anything.
+Both of them operate on whatever notes are selected in the browser.

+* **Auto-cloze Full Field:** This automatically makes a cloze from an entire field.
+For example, suppose you have a field named `ExpressionCloze` and `Expression`.
+If `ExpressionCloze` is empty, then this action causes the content of Expression to be copied to `ExpressionCloze` and made into a cloze like `((c1::content))`.
+It also updates `ExpressionCloze1` to cause the cloze card to be generated.
+This is useful when you have a lot of notes with short content where you want to cloze the entire content.
+It's much more efficient to cloze these in bulk than one by one.
+* **Create Missing Cards:** This basically just makes sure the Cloze field is in sync with the corresponding fields responsible for card generation.
+For example, if `ExpressionCloze` has `((c1::Ik)) ((c2::heb)) ((c3::honger)).` then this would ensure `ExpressionCloze1`, `ExpressionCloze2`, and `ExpressionCloze3` are each filled in with a `1`.
+But `ExpressionCloze4` would be made blank, if it exists.
+This action isn't generally necessary to use while using the plugin because the plugin ensures that these fields are updated as you change content.
+But if something goes wrong or if you edit notes before using the plugin, this can be used to fix up the fields to be in sync.

 ## Configuration

 The template has a couple settings for controlling how the cloze deletions are rendered.
 These are `data-cloze-show-before` and `data-cloze-show-after`, as shown in the snippet from the template below.